NARG (Noth American Research Group)

 Here's the skull after plastering it on day three (actually half the job was done the night before in a raging storm under a canopy)

 Here is a vertebra that is probably not from the same whale that we found 50 yards up the beach.
-It's a nice one and has all the processes intact.
+It's a nice one and has all the processes (those little spines) intact.

-A vertebral disc from the whale, at least we think it is from the same one :)
+A vertebral disc (plates in between each vertebra) from the whale, at least we think it is from the same one :)

-Herte is a scapula bone, probably from our whale.
-The three pieces were found many feet apart on the beach by Andrew "Eagle Eyes" Bland :)
+Here is a scapula (shoulder) bone, probably from our whale.
+The three pieces were found many feet apart on the beach by Andrew Bland :)

 Day five, the trackhoe arrives :D We jacked the skull off its pedestal and the gang from McMinnville (they have experience with moving large fossils since they excavated a mastodon on the Yamhill River) lifted it for us so we could shave some more off before they drove it 1/4 mile down the beach to the waiting trailer.

 Some of the NARG Search & Rescue Gang poses for a group shot.
-Andrew Bland, Edna, Jan Hodder (OR Instit. of Marine Biology, Edna's neighbor) Bill Sullivan, me, and my trusty BoscHammer demolition hammer.
-I don't leave home without it!
-And no, Bosch did not compensate me for this!
-HINT!
+Andrew Bland, Edna, Jan Hodder (professor at the Oregon Institute of Marine Biology, and Edna's neighbor), Bill Sullivan, me, and my trusty BoscHammer demolition hammer.
+Never leave home without it, you never know when you'll run into something that needs demolishing!

 The group from McMinnville moving the skull down the beach to the trailer

 Loading the skull on the trailer.
-It will go to Andrew Blands's driveway for preparation and eventual delivery to UO in Eugene.
-We hope someone will want to describe it soon!
-Could it be you???
+It will go to Andrew Bland's driveway for preparation and eventual delivery to the University of Oregon in Eugene.

 Tim Fisher